 Medical professionals need to be able to reliably and securely collect payments from their patients.
 The use of a virtual terminal keeps customer information including payment information on file to help streamline recurring payments.
 Cards on file are stored securely and the system automatically keeps card information updated before it expires, ensuring you get paid every time.

-Our virtual terminal is a smart solution for healthcare businesses that take payments online or over the phone.
-With simple invoicing, recurring charges, and online bill pay, you’ll get paid faster with Fattmerchant.
-Contact us today to schedule a free consultation for your business.
+The Stax Platform is a smart solution for healthcare businesses that take payments online or over the phone.
+With simple invoicing, recurring charges, and online bill pay, you’ll get paid faster with Stax.
+Contact us today for a custom quote.